wmbspi/wmbspi.github.io/README.md

 # WIMAGA

-This repo builds the website for the Workshop on Indian Music Analysis and Generative Applications (WIMAGA), a satellite workshop of ICASSP 2025 to be held in Hyderabad, India.
+This repo builds the website for the Workshop on Mapping Brain-Body-Behavior Signal Dynamics in Human Speech Production and Interaction (WMB&SPI), a satellite workshop of ICASSP 2025 to be held in Hyderabad, India.
 The website is based on [Petridish](https://github.com/peterdesmet/petridish) theme and adapted from [https://biomedepi.github.io/eegworkshop/](https://biomedepi.github.io/eegworkshop/)

 ## Usage